nickw444/nessclient/README.md

 ### Checksum validation

 By default, the client accepts packets even if their checksums are invalid.
-Enable checksum verification to drop malformed packets:
+Enable checksum verification to detect and reject malformed packets:

 - CLI users can pass `--validate-checksum` to the `events` and `server` commands.
 - Library users can construct `Client` with `validate_checksums=True`.

-When enabled, packets with incorrect checksums are ignored.
+When enabled, the library raises an error for packets with invalid checksums.
+The CLI logs such packets in red and ignores them.

 ## API Documentation
 You can find the full API documentation [here](https://nessclient.readthedocs.io/en/latest/api.html)